What are Dental Implants? - San Jose, CA

 Finally, if you are considering cosmetic dentistry, you should be aware that a dental implant is among the most realistic of your options in terms of appearance.
 Once the procedure is completed, only you and your dentist will know which teeth are real, and which are dental implants.

 Learn more about dental implants and why they may be a better option for you.

 Talk with Your Dentist

 If you are considering getting a dental implant, it’s important that you understand the procedure.
-Here at South Valley Oral and Facial Surgery we are happy to take time and answer your questions.
+Here at South Valley Oral and Facial Surgery we are happy to take time and answer your questions about dental implant surgery.
 Contact us today and let’s talk!

 Contact us today in San Jose: 408-479-9449, Gilroy: 408-479-8788 or Los Banos: 209-826-4312.

 Our patients are our top priority, we are here for you.